 Serving as the headquarters of the Morris County Park Commission, the Cultural Center, located at 300 Mendham Road, is available to host your next event.
 Accommodating up to 95 guests, the Cultural Center offers a sophisticated, yet comfortable setting.
 The main room lends a gracious air to parties, meetings, weddings, exhibits, and artistic performances.
 In addition to a fully equipped kitchen, the Cultural Center also has a lovely courtyard available for cocktails and photographs.
 For your convenience, there is ample parking.

 Lewis Morris County Park offers something for everyone!
-It’s time to enjoy the brisk fall weather and take to the outdoors to bike, hike, or jog.
-There are scenic equestrian trails to take in a scenic ride.
+It’s time to enjoy the outdoor sunshine and take the family to bike, hike, or jog.
 A leisurely walk to relax and refresh may more be your style.
 Remember your favorite canine companion and spend a fun afternoon at the dog park, or stroll one of the many trails.
-As the weather turns to cold, enjoy the snow by sledding, snowshoeing, and cross-country skiing.

-Picnics and Ball fields: There are many picnic areas and shelters that include tables, benches, and grills located throughout the park for your enjoyment.
+Picnics and Athletic Fields: There are many picnic areas and shelters that include tables, benches, and grills located throughout the park for your enjoyment.
 Plan a fun picnic for family and friends.
-In the nearby fields, toss a Frisbee, play catch, or organize a kickball game.
+In the nearby athletic fields, toss a Frisbee, play catch, or organize a kickball game.

-Named in honor of Lewis Morris, the first Governor of the State of New Jersey, this park was the first to be opened in the Morris County Park Commission in March, 1958 with 350 acres.
-The first parcel was acquired on December 31, 1956 from the Mt.
-Kimble Corp.
+Named in honor of Lewis Morris, the first Governor of the State of New Jersey, this park was the first to be opened in the Morris County Park Commission in March 1958 with 350 acres.
+The first parcel was acquired on December 31, 1956 from Mount Kimble Corp.

-The 8-acre Sunrise Lake and beach area was acquired March 1, 1957.
+The 8-acre Sunrise Lake and beach area was acquired on March 1, 1957.
 The Old Army Area was dedicated on September 20, 1958 and the Cultural Center, which serves as the Morris County Park Commission headquarters, was dedicated on January 29, 1969.
-The Off Leash Dog Park, located in the Old Army Area was opened November 2003.
+The off-leash dog park, located in the Old Army area was opened in November 2003.